 ‘Through the lens’ is our monthly series that throws the spotlight on photographers who are Wallpaper* contributors.
-Here, Caroline Tompkins discusses her techniques for remote and in-person shoots, new ways to depict climate change, and her upcoming book on women, sex and fear

 For Wallpaper’s 25th Anniversary Issue, we asked New York-based photographer Caroline Tompkins – known for her intimate portraits and strangely familiar American landscapes – to turn her lens on five creative luminaries.
 With a seamless combination of remote and in-person portraits, Tompkins depicted architect Frida Escobedo in Mexico City, designers Andrea Trimarchi and Simone Farresin of Formafantasma in Italy, artist and urban planner Theaster Gates in Chicago, artist and co-founder of Owenscorp Michèle Lamy in Paris, and designer Oki Sato of Nendo in Tokyo.

 Here, Tompkins reveals more from behind the scenes, and discusses her practice and upcoming project.

 Caroline Tompkins: I'm not a very loud person.
 I'll never be one of those photographers that dominates a set, but maybe it's because I don't have a nose drug habit.
 I refuse to yell ‘Yaaaas.’
 I'm sensitive though.
 I look people in the eyes and smile a lot.
 I always show up interested.
 I think I’m funny in a disarming way.
 On my best shoots, I go through image archives beforehand and come to set with poses, lighting styles, moments I want to emulate.
 Sometimes I shoot film just because I want someone to trust me.
 If the person doesn't understand how the camera works, they'll give you more of their time.